RobertoRoos/sawIntuitiveResearchKitWiki/FootPedals.md

     }
 ```

-Then you need to configure the *sawJoystick* component so that buttons are mapped to names that match the dVRK foot pedal names (e.g. "Clutch").
-We provide an example of *sawJoystick* for the dVRK in `share/misc/sawJoystickConfiguration.json`:
+Then you need to configure the *sawJoystick* component so that buttons are mapped to names that match the dVRK foot pedal names (e.g. "OperatorPresent", "Clutch"...).
+We provide an example of *sawJoystick* configure for the dVRK in `share/misc/sawJoystickConfiguration.json`:
 ```json
 {
     "converters":